 The Amethyst concept was developed to create a network of centers offering cutting-edge treatments for cancer patients in Europe (Romania, Poland, Bulgaria, Germany, France, Italy) and Israel.
-The Amethyst offers the most advanced oncology treatments to cancer patients across Europe,
+The Amethyst

 Amethyst aims to be a powerful and meaningful source of healthcare development for the countries in which it operates, having the main purpose to ensure reliable, modern and operational medical services.